 STEP 1 - Find Out If You Want To Get Obamacare (When: Now)

 Anyone can get Obamacare, and you might be better off, depending on your circumstances.
-The enrollment period is between November 1, 2018, and December 15, 2018.
-You can use the exchanges now to compare plans and find out how much of a subsidy you will get.
-Anyone can also use the exchanges to compare local physicians, hospitals, nursing homes, home health agencies and dialysis services.
+The next enrollment period is between November 1, 2019, and December 15, 2019.
+But you can always use the exchanges now to compare plans and find out how much of a subsidy you would get.
+Anyone can also use the exchanges to compare local physicians, hospitals, nursing homes, home health agencies, and dialysis services.
 Compare providers now.

-Would this be cheaper than Obamacare?
-It depends on the number of people in your household.
-For example, if you live alone, then a $300 annual tax might be cheaper than the $200 monthly premium.
-But if your income is below $45,000, the government will subsidize some or all of your premium.
-In that case, Obamacare could be cheaper.
+If your income is below $45,000, the government will subsidize some or all of your premium.
+In that case, Obamacare will most definitely be cheaper.
 Healthcare.gov helps you figure this out.

 In some states, you can't get expanded Medicaid but at least you won't have to pay the tax.
-Healthcare.gov lists whetyour state has expanded Medicaid coverage.
+Healthcare.gov lists whether your state has expanded Medicaid coverage.

 If you are under 30, you have two additional options.
 First, you can go on your parents' plans until you are 26.
 Second, you can buy a less-expensive catastrophic plan.
 It covers emergency room visits and hospital stays, but only three regular doctor visits.